dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

       powerful does not seek to abuse disnormalization by selectively conducting social engineering -- which has been happening with technology for decades.

+Causation, dependent origination and constriction/filtration of causal connection using sobolev-space-like objects.

+- Building on a stochastic model for causality, sobolev spaces *may* extend this model to extrapolate along infinitessimals or to compensate for unknown-unknowns.
+Sobolev spaces are built from Hilbert Spaces, but include mechanisms to effectively filter the "blow ups" of infinite values and discontinuities.

+- where causal connection is constructed from a simplicial complex (generated via infogeometric structures), its expressions are emitted via patterns of cliques/simplices expressed in time-series

+- here, for sociophysical systems, objects like sobolev spaces would be useful for filtration of extrapolations of notions of EVOLVING SYSTEM STATE in graph/simplex/network theory analogies of PDE’s

+- when paths emerging on top of a causal graph/network are then assigned probability/valuation, then these sobolev-space objects could filter combinatorially constructed paths, finding those least reasonably likely to introduce discontinuities.

+  - further, a sort of complementary object to this Sobolev construction for filtration of paths could operate on the (1 -P(e)) complement to paths. thereby, such objects might filter out paths/cliques on the causal graph most likely to result in infinitesimal consequences.

+  - Combining this with the notion of causal inferences utilizing a “light-cone & world-line” (from Terrence Tao’s Summary Introduction to Approaches for Navier-Stokes, where consequences of fluid interactions are limited/filtered by tools from relativity like the light-cone) should provide a powerful set of tools for identifying the intersection of cliques/paths in a causal graph with confluential consequences relevant to causal outcomes.

+    - Also, the “light-cone/world-line” tools

+[^ising-social]: Sornette, D., 2014.
+[Physics and financial economics
+    (1776–2014): puzzles, Ising and agent-based
+    models.](https://arxiv.org/abs/1404.0243v1) Reports on progress in
+    physics, 77(6), p.062001.

 [^socially-retarded]: So, please, spare me your fucking "I don't
     understand" bullshit because I didn't understand this until I